 - Have you had any problems during or after wearing the gloves?
 If yes, please explain what and when. - How often have you worn your gloves in the last week?
-(Record relevant to wear regimen). - What effect, if any, have the gloves had on your hands and/or wrists?
+(Record as relevant to prescribed wear regimen). - What effect, if any, have the gloves had on your hands and/or wrists?
 Please describe: - If you stopped wearing the gloves, why was this? - If you found the gloves helpful, what was the most important benefit?

-For all answers, please write the key points given by the participant.
-Please PRINT so the information is legible.
+For all answers, please write the key points the participant says, or write verbatim if possible.
+Please write legibly.